-Drugs, alcohol and mental health - Drugs - effects
+Drugs, alcohol and mental health - Which drugs

 Which substances can affect my mental health?

-Some people take cannabis because it makes them feel relaxed or happy.
-It can also make you feel anxious or feel paranoid.
+Some people take cannabis because it makes them feel relaxed or happy, but It can also make you feel anxious or feel paranoid.
 Some people may experience things that aren't real.
 This is a sign of drug-induced psychosis.
 Some studies have shown that the risk of psychosis may be

 If you have been using cannabis and you feel that it is affecting your health, make an appointment to see your GP as soon as you can.
 Your doctor should not judge you, and should not tell other people you use drugs.